-Captain Egan O’Reilly
+Major Egan O’Reilly

-Captain Egan Laux O’Reilly hails from Gloucester, Virginia and is an honor graduate of the United States Military Academy at West Point, New York as well as the University of Oklahoma where he earned a Bachelor of Science and Master of the Arts in International Relations, respectively.
+Major Egan Laux O’Reilly hails from Gloucester, Virginia and is an honor graduate of the United States Military Academy at West Point, New York as well as the University of Oklahoma where he earned a Bachelor of Science and Master of the Arts in International Relations, respectively.
 He was commissioned a Second Lieutenant in the aviation branch upon graduating from West Point on May 29th, 2004.
-After completing flight school and the Aviation Officer Basic Course, Captain O’Reilly fulfilled his first Army assignment in the 1-214th Aviation Regiment in Mannheim, Germany from 2006-2009 where he served as the Headquarters and Headquarters Company Executive Officer, Flight Platoon Leader and Executive Officer, as well as Battalion Adjutant.
+After completing flight school and the Aviation Officer Basic Course, Major O’Reilly fulfilled his first Army assignment in the 1-214th Aviation Regiment in Mannheim, Germany from 2006-2009 where he served as the Headquarters and Headquarters Company Executive Officer, Flight Platoon Leader and Executive Officer, as well as Battalion Adjutant.

-Upon completion of the Aviation Captains’ Career Course in 2009, Captain O’Reilly returned to the 12th Combat Aviation Brigade in Ansbach, Germany and deployed in support of Operation IRAQI FREEDOM and Operation ENDURING FREEDOM as an Assistant Operations Officer.
-Captain O’Reilly is a graduate of: Airborne School, Ranger School, Air Assault School, Initial Entry Rotary Wing Course, UH-60 Advanced Qualification Course, Aviation Officer Basic Course, Joint Firepower Course, and the Aviation Captains’ Career Course.
+Upon completion of the Aviation Captains’ Career Course in 2009, Major O’Reilly returned to the 12th Combat Aviation Brigade in Ansbach, Germany and deployed in support of Operation IRAQI FREEDOM and Operation ENDURING FREEDOM as an Assistant Operations Officer.
+Major O’Reilly is a graduate of: Airborne School, Ranger School, Air Assault School, Initial Entry Rotary Wing Course, UH-60 Advanced Qualification Course, Aviation Officer Basic Course, Joint Firepower Course, and the Aviation Captains’ Career Course.

 Distinguished Board of Advisors